pablomc88/Primate_Visual_System/README.md

 * Martinez-Cañada, P., Morillas, C., & Pelayo, F. (2017, June).
 A Conductance-Based Neuronal Network Model for Color Coding in the Primate Foveal Retina.
 In International Work-Conference on the Interplay Between Natural and Artificial Computation (pp. 63-74).
 Springer, Cham.

-The rest of the code, corresponding to the thalamocortical system, will be also released after publication.
+Some parameters of the retina model has been modified compared to the publication above.
+The rest of the code, corresponding to the thalamocortical system, will be released after a prospective publication about the whole visual model.

 The model was implemented using the well-known neural simulation tool NEST (https://github.com/nest/nest-simulator) and Python.
 Download, build and install NEST (version 2.12.0).
 Install also CMake (version 2.8.12 or later).